mruffin/keylime.github.io/_posts/2023-17-10-remote-attestation-blog-part1.markdown

 Measured Boot guards the UEFI Bios during the secure boot process by taking a hash at its step in the boot process.
 Secure boot guards the post-boot integrity of the kernel by keeping it in “lockdown mode” in case something suspicious happens.
 Both are needed to get to a point where we have a completely booted system with a kernel that can be trusted.

 In any production enviroment a large number of different types of nodes can be found.
-One can use remote attestation to in combination with measured boot to determine and verifiy a platform's configuration.
+One can use remote attestation in combination with measured boot to determine and verifiy a platform's configuration.
 A measured boot reference state can be specified ahead of time for each node type and given to the remote attestation operator along with a measured boot policy that is used to instruct the verifier on how to do the comparison.
-With this mechanism in place the operator can ensure the validity of the kernels for their entire cluster.
+With this mechanism in place, the operator can ensure the validity of the kernels for their entire cluster.

 <h3 style="text-align left; color:#6B98BF;"> Integrity Measurement Architecture (IMA) for Continuous Attestation </h3>